shuai-xu/flink/docs/dev/table/common.md

 </div>
 </div>

+**Notes:**
-**Note:** Table API and SQL queries can be easily integrated with and embedded into DataStream programs.
+1. Table API and SQL queries can be easily integrated with and embedded into DataStream programs.
 Have a look at the [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api) section to learn how DataStreams and DataSets can be converted into Tables and vice versa.
+2. For bounded stream job, we should always use `TableEnvironment.execute()` to submit and run the job.

 {% top %}